Senegal travel advice

 Risk level

-SENEGAL - Exercise a high degree of caution
+Senegal - Exercise a high degree of caution

 Exercise a high degree of caution in Senegal due to levels of crime.